 Photos, crosses, and protesters laying outside the entrance to Fort Benning, the home of the School of the Americas, to remember the victims of violence in Central America perpetrated by graduates of the school.

 Of all the people trying to stop the wars and to protect innocent people, Oscar Romero, the Archbishop of San Salvador was the most trusted and was the strongest.

 In 1977, the same year that Romero became archbishop, his friend Rutilio Grande was killed by government soldiers.
-Grande was a Jesuit priest who had been working in the countryside and his death changed Romero, who later said, “When I looked at Rutilio lying there dead I thought, ‘If they have killed him for doing what he did, then I too have to walk the same path.’”
-Romero tried to get the government to investigate, but they would not listen.
+Grande was a Jesuit priest who had been working in the countryside and his death changed Romero.
+He tried to get the government to investigate, but they would not listen.
 Romero began speaking out against the war, poverty, how the things were not fair, and how the army was torturing people.

-On March 23, 1980, Romero gave a sermon in which he called on Salvadoran soldiers, as Christians, to follow God’s higher order and to stop following the government’s orders to kill or violate of basic human rights.
+In 1980, Romero gave a sermon in which he called on Salvadoran soldiers, as Christians, to follow God’s higher order and to stop following the government’s orders to kill or violate basic human rights.
 The next evening, Romero was shot in the heart.
 The archbishop died instantly.

 Primary Source: Photograph

 Romero’s funeral mass in a San Salvador cathedral was attended by more than 250,000 people from all over the world.
 Even during the ceremony, smoke bombs exploded on the streets near the cathedral and there were rifle shots from the buildings nearby, including the National Palace.
 Some 30 to 50 people were killed.
 Some people said government soldiers had fired the shots, but no one is sure.